-Stuffed mushrooms are the stuff of dreams.
+These Oyster-Stuffed Mushrooms are the stuff of dreams.
 It’s the earthiness of these mushrooms with a rich creamy, liqueur-infused spinach stuffing spiked with fresh Gulf oysters and a pungent hit of Cajun spice that sends me into a dream state.
 Oh yes!
 In previous Cajun recipes, I’ve stuffed over-sized portobellos in entrée-size portions, but these days I’ve been experimenting with the taste explosion of smaller appetizer-sized portions.
-And I have a winner.
+And I have a winner – Oyster-Stuffed Mushrooms.

 I was inspired by the traditional oyster Rockefeller dish of New Orleans fame, but using large button mushrooms as the perfect vessel for delivering this flavor bomb just sealed the deal on this recipe.
 This two-bite appetizer or holiday party pass-around is easy to make ahead and a cinch to bake off piping hot.

 The creamy richness is balanced out by the Cajun spice along with jalapeno-laced pepper jack cheese crowned with a regal topping of grated Parmesan.
-I promise, this jacked-up Cajun recipe version of stuffed mushrooms is sure to have your holiday guests wanting more.
+I promise, Oyster-Stuffed Mushrooms – a jacked-up Cajun recipe version of stuffed mushrooms – is sure to have your holiday guests wanting more.